-42. No part of the development hereby permitted shall be first occupied until a framework Travel Plan which sets out actions and measures with quantifiable outputs and outcome targets has been submitted to and agreed in writing by the Local Planning Authority.
+42. No individual unit hereby permitted shall be first brought in to use until a framework Travel Plan, which sets out actions and measures with quantifiable outputs and outcome targets (including the offer of a six month bus pass for all employees) for that unit has been submitted to and approved in writing by the Local Planning Authority.
 Thereafter the agreed Travel Plan shall be implemented in accordance with the approved details.